-Robert Shaw of Robsonshaw has acted on behalf of victims of sexual abuse whilst pupils at Clifton College in Bristol.
+Robert has acted on behalf of victims of sexual abuse whilst pupils at Clifton College in Bristol.

 “good-looking, naughty, sporty boys,”

-who would be invited to his home for beer, pizza and computer games and on weekends to his holiday home in Cornwall.
+These students would be invited to his home for beer, pizza and computer games, and on weekends to his holiday home in Cornwall.

 An independent investigation was launched by the college following Thomson-Glover’s prosecution.
 It found that a failure to keep records, pass on concerns or investigate complaints meant no effective action was taken against Thomson-Glover.

-Commenting upon the report at the time Robert Shaw said that
+Commenting upon the report at the time Robert Shaw said:

-IICSA will hear evidence from survivors of childhood sexual abuse at Hillside School, Clifton College and Headlands School from 11-22 May at the Inquiry’s hearing centre, 18 Pocock Street, London SE1 0BW.
+The IICSA will hear evidence from survivors of childhood sexual abuse at Hillside School, Clifton College and Headlands School from 11th to 22nd May 2020 at the Inquiry’s hearing centre, 18 Pocock Street, London SE1 0BW.

-If you or anyone you know has been a victim of any sexual abuse including childhood sexual abuse at a school then please contact Samantha Robson or Robert Shaw for a confidential, free and no obligation discussion on 01392 345333 or firstname.lastname@example.org or email@example.com.
+If you or anyone you know has been a victim of any sexual abuse including childhood sexual abuse at a school, please contact Samantha Robson or Robert Shaw for a confidential, free and no obligation discussion on 01392 345333, email@example.com or firstname.lastname@example.org.